 Terabit-speed switching backplane.
 Nearly instantaneous video switching.
 Virtually no delay or blanking.
-Full HD compatible.
-Boasts digital resolutions up to 2560 x 1600.
+Supports resolutions up to UHD (3840x2160 @ 60Hz) with compatible extenders.
 Various interface cards available (USB HID/2.0, RS-232, and others).
 Can be used with remote DKM and DKM FX Extenders for extra-long links.
 Modular, no fixed ports.
 Moves, adds, and changes are quick and easy.
 Choose from CATx and single-mode fiber SFP modular card interfaces.
 Single-mode fiber interfaces will also work over multimode fiber.
 Enables mixing of media on inputs/outputs—CATx in and fiber out, or vice versa.
 Supports rich, digital audio for a full multimedia experience.
 Includes a control card.
 Manage via KVM, network, or serial console.
 Rackmountable 13U-high chassis.

 Give multiple KVM users fast, reliable access to high-quality, real-time digital video—plus a whole host of peripherals across the enterprise—with the top-of-the-line DKM FX system.